firepear/homefarm/docs/management.md

 This document assumes that you are in the controller container.

+# Compute node management

-## Checking farm status
+## Checking BOINC project status

 Use `farmctl status`.
-Run it anytime you'd like to see what the machines in your farm are doing.
+Run it anytime you'd like to see what the compute nodes in your farm are doing.
 If too much output is generated to fit onscreen, `less` will be invoked.

 If you don't want paging, invoke it with `farmctl status nopage`